Bayesian recalibration of flux scale factors in diffuse radio maps using low-resolution absolute radiometers: Methods

 where $\Gmtrx$ is the prior covariance of the flux scale factor parameters.
 The subscript $0$ corresponds to $j=0$, i.e. the target map.
 The expression above does not depend on $\dvec_x$ (the observed low-resolution maps) explicitly; instead, the relevant information is contained within the current estimate of $\svec$, for which a conditional distribution is defined below.

-Next, we substitute in the data model (Eq.~\ref{eqn:data}), but instead of using the matrix $\Mmtrx_0 = \Pmtrx\, \gvec $ for this part of the analysis, we define $\Kmtrx \equiv \svec\ \circ \Pmtrx$ so that the $\gvec$ term is explicit.
-We also subtract off the constant part of the flux scale factor to define a `residual' data vector $\rvec_{\rm H} \equiv \dvec_{\rm H} - \Kmtrx \mathbf{1}$.
+Next, we substitute in the Haslam data model (Eq.~\ref{eq:dH}), but we define $\Kmtrx \equiv \svec\ \circ \Pmtrx$ by commuting $\gvec$ with $\Pmtrx$ and switching the order of $\Pmtrx$ and $\svec$ so that the $\gvec$ term is explicit.
+We also subtract off the constant part of the flux scale factor to define a `residual' data vector $\rvec_{\rm H} \equiv \dvec_{\rm H} - \Kmtrx \mathbfit{1}$.
 Under the assumption of a Gaussian likelihood for the data, we can then write the conditional distribution for the flux scale factor fluctuation as

 where the second term in the product is a Gaussian prior on the flux scale factor parameters, assumed to have a prior mean of zero.
 To find the maximum a posteriori (MAP) solution for these parameters, we calculate the first derivative of the logarithm with respect to $\delta\gvec$ and set this equal to 0, resulting in an estimate of $\delta\ghat$,